MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 The ApplyHtmlDisclaimerFallbackAction parameter specifies what to do if the HTML disclaimer can't be applied to a message (for example, encrypted or signed messages where the contents can't be altered).
 Valid values are:

-- Wrap: A new message is created and the original message is added to it as an attachment.
+- Wrap: This is the default value.
+A new message is created and the original message is added to it as an attachment.
 The disclaimer text is added to the new message, which is delivered to the recipients.

-This is the default value. <br> • If you want other rules to examine and act on the original message (which is now an attachment in the new message), make sure those rules are applied _before_ the disclaimer rule by using a lower priority for the disclaimer rule and higher priority for other rules. <br> • If the process of inserting the original message as an attachment in the new message fails, the original message isn't delivered.
+  If you want other rules to examine and act on the original message (which is now an attachment in the new message), make sure those rules are applied _before_ the disclaimer rule by using a lower priority for the disclaimer rule and higher priority for other rules.

+  If the process of inserting the original message as an attachment in the new message fails, the original message isn't delivered.
 The original message is returned to the sender in an NDR.

 - Ignore: The rule is ignored and the original message is delivered without the disclaimer.
 - Reject: The original message is returned to the sender in an NDR.